ucsb-cs148-w24/project-pj03-intelligrocery/team/AI_CODING.md

 * Used github copilot to write unit tests
 * Learning about parent child components through GBT4 was nice and saved me time.
 GBT4 does have its limitations, so I use it as a supplement.
 When I under-feed info, GBT's answers arent detailed enough, so I have to provide more info to it.
 * I really enjoyed using github copilot, and it has the same limitations as mentioned above.
+#### Anderson
+* Used chatGPT to learn how to save user inputted values in states on click of a button.
+* I found that using AI to learn new applications of code is much more efficient than parsing through heavy documentation.
+However, AI provides a very surface level understanding.
+To be able to understand concepts clearly, I still needed to do some learning on my own.
+* To make sure the code was correct, I had to make some changes to the AI output to make it fit the context of my code.